tesselle/aion/README.md

 ## Overview

-A toolkit for temporal reasoning. **chronos** provides functions for radiocarbon calibration and chronological analysis.
+A toolkit for temporal reasoning. **chronos** provides functions for archaeological time series analysis.
 It also includes tools to describe and analyze finite time intervals.

 ## Installation